|

 Dear

-There's this problem I'm having with deciding on what length hair I
+Sadia, There's this problem I'm having with deciding on what length hair I

 should keep.
 I have a square shaped face and right now I have shoulder